 Another former Yugoslav state, Croatia’s scenery is as spectacular as neighbouring Bosnia and Herzegovina with one advantage: Croatia has an extensive coastline.
 Unlike BiH, Croatia is a popular holiday destination and the prices reflect this, although the price level index is still well below the EU average.

 I took to Croatia like a duck takes to water and returned a number of times.
 Culturally, the Croats have been doing tourism for decades and can cater for every type of traveller.
 I never felt threatened at any stage and would rate it as one of the safest countries I’ve visited.
 My Planning a Trip to Croatia post covers essential travel advice.

 This Scandinavian country is by far the most expensive of the solo female travel destinations on this list and the fourth most expensive country in Europe according to this price index.

 But its inclusion is due to its friendly people who are as open-minded as they are helpful.
 English language fluency is exceptionally high and there’s an air of inclusive coolness about the place.
 Despite the impression given in the hordes of Danish crime novels and TV series I felt quite safe.
 Check out my guide to 3 days in Copenhagen and my Facts About Denmark for Visitors post for further information.

-ITALY: What is one of the world’s most popular countries doing down here?
+What is one of the world’s most popular countries doing down here?
 Although my experience in Sardinia was positive, Italy generally struggles to understand the concept of solo female travel.
 The Italy experience radically improves when in male company.
-More thoughts and information can be found in my Visiting Italy for the First Time post.
+More thoughts and information can be found in my Solo Travel in Italy post.